nih-fmrif/NIMH_repro_2017_03/_episodes/25-container_technology.md

 ~~~
 {: .bash}

 [Singularity Hub](https://singularity-hub.org/) is the Singularity analog to Docker Hub.
 Singularity Hub is very new and does not yet have the massive community that has been attracted to Docker Hub.
-But it has the distict advantage of working natively with Singularity definition files.
+But it has the distinct advantage of working natively with Singularity definition files.
 Like Docker Hub, it integrates with GitHub to build your containers automatically when you push a new definition file to a linked repository.
 (See the website for more details.)
 This provides a great solution for building and sharing your own containers with others.